Rafii2198/ArtemisWiki/Class-and-package-structure.md

 Features, Functions, Commands, Screens
 ```

 **Managers** are responsible for providing basic functionality to the mod.
-It could be network connectivity, handling configuration, crash reporting, etc.
+It could be network connectivity, handling configuration, crash reporting, etc. Managers are singletons, that are created and kept by the `core.components.Managers` class.
+As such, the correct way to reference a manager is e.g. `Manager.Net`.
+(Despite the upper case initial, this is an instance variable.)
+Managers are located in the parts of the `core` package they belong to.

 **Handlers** are an intermediate step between Managers and Models.
 See [handlers](#handlers).